Snowbasin: History

 Snowbasin is one of the oldest continuously operating ski areas in the United States.
-Following the end of World War I and the Great Depression numerous small ski resorts were developed in Utah's snow-packed mountains, and Weber County wanted one of their own.
+Following the end of World War I and the Great Depression numerous, small ski resorts were developed in Utah's snow-packed mountains, and Weber County wanted one of their own.
 They decided to redevelop the area in and around Wheeler Basin, a deteriorated watershed area that had been overgrazed and subjected to aggressive timber-harvesting.

 Lands were restored and turned over to the U.S. Forest Service, and by 1938 the USFS and Alf Engen had committed to turning the area into a recreational site.
 The first ski tow was built in 1939 and in service at the new Snow Basin ski park.
 In 1940, the Civilian Conservation Corps (CCC) crew built the first access road to the new resort, allowing easy access for the general public.

 In the 1950s, Sam Huntington of Berthoud Pass, Colorado, purchased Snow Basin from the City of Ogden and proceeded to expand the uphill capacity beyond the Wildcat single-seat wooden tower lift and the old rope tow.
 Overall, he installed a twin chair in place of the rope tow, and a platter-pull tow, later replaced by a twin chair, was installed at Porcupine, to the left of the steep rocky face of Mount Ogden.

 The fourth NCAA Skiing Championships, the first in Utah, were held at Snow Basin in 1957.
 The downhill race course was set on the right side of the steep face of Mt.
-Ogden, on the slope called "John Paul Jones", named after an early Snow Basin skier.
+Ogden, on the slope named "John Paul Jones", after an early Snow Basin skier.
 The John Paul Jones' run was only accessible with a 45-minute hike from the top of the Porcupine lift.

 Anderl Molterer, of the Austrian national ski team competing there that weekend, approached Huntington and told him if a lift was built directly to the top of the John Paul Jones run, he would bring his world famous Austrian team to Snow Basin to train on it.
 Molterer said John Paul was the best downhill run in the world.

-Huntington said no he had other things to do.
-A lift to the top of John Paul was not to be built until Snowbasin received the rights to hold the alpine speed events for the 2002 Winter Olympics.
+Huntington ignored this proposal, and a lift to the top of John Paul would not be built until Snowbasin received the rights to hold the alpine speed events for the 2002 Winter Olympics.

 Huntington was killed five years later in 1962, as he was performing post-season maintenance, replacing an electrical fuse at the Porcupine lift.
 Several Ogden businessmen purchased Snow Basin from the Huntington family.

-One other major personality to come out of Snow Basin was M. Earl Miller, who ran the ski school from the mid-1950s until 1987.
+Another major personality to come out of Snow Basin was M. Earl Miller, who ran the ski school from the mid-1950s until 1987.
 Miller played a key role in drafting the Professional Ski Instructors of America (PSIA) American Ski Technique in 1961.

 Pete Seibert, founder of Vail, led a partnership which bought Snow Basin in 1978, but ran into financial difficulty in 1984.
 The area was sold that October to Earl Holding, owner of Sun Valley in Idaho, and it became "Snowbasin".